![]() |

 Committee for Amish Religious Freedom and its attorney William B.

-Ball of Harrisburg, Pennsylvania, defended them in court.
 The Amish therefore have practically no unemployment, since their society is a vocational school.
 The Amish operate one-room parochial schools and are taught by teachers with only an eight-grade education.
 However, the teachers have learned how to be teachers with on the job training by an older and experienced Amish teacher.
 The Amish pupils have been tested with standardized tests by the U.S. Office of Education, and the pupils usually perform above the norms when compared to public schools pupils in their communities.
 The students are not therefore educationally deprived.
 Furthermore, it is difficult, if not impossible, for a non-Amish teacher to teach the values of humility, quietness, and shunning of technological things like automobiles, television, video games, movies and fashions.
 Some people think the Amish are ignorant because they shun technology, but the Amish are also making profound statements about the environment.
 They do not use gasoline, electricity, commercial chemicals, CFCs -- all of which pollute the environment.

 The Amish live in nineteen states, Canada, and Central America.